Confirm-Solutions/confirmasaurus/research/berry/berry_imprint.md

 import jax.numpy as jnp
 import warnings
 # import pyimprint.grid as grid
-import berrylib.fast_inla as fast_inla
+import confirm.berrylib.fast_inla as fast_inla
-import berrylib.binomial as binomial import berrylib.grid as berrylibgrid
+import confirm.mini_imprint.binomial as binomial import confirm.mini_imprint.grid as grid

 import jax
 # set to cpu or gpu to run on a specific device.